peteroupc/peteroupc.github.io/random.md

     3. If a cryptographic RNG is not "constant-time" (the RNG is data-dependent), its timing differences could be exploited in a security attack.

     (A) "Post-Spectre Threat Model Re-Think" in the Chromium source code repository (May 29, 2018).<br/>(B) Bernstein, D.J.
 "Entropy Attacks!", Feb.
 5, 2014.<br/>(C) Everspaugh, A., Zhai, Y., et al. "Not-So-Random Numbers in Virtualized Linux and the Whirlwind RNG", 2014.<br/>(D) Ristenpart, T., Yilek, S. "When Good Randomness Goes Bad: Virtual Machine Reset Vulnerabilities and Hedging Deployed Cryptography", 2010.<br/>For a detailed notion of a secure RNG, see Coretti, Dodis, et al., "Seedless Fruit is the Sweetest: Random Number Generation, Revisited", 2019.</small>
-- <small><sup id=Note39>(39)</sup> This data can come from nondeterministic sources, and also include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
+- <small><sup id=Note39>(39)</sup> This data can come from nondeterministic sources, and also include process identifiers, time stamps, environment variables, pseudorandom numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
 See also NIST SP 800-90A and the previous note.</small>
 - <small><sup id=Note40>(40)</sup> Bernstein, D.J.
 "Fast-key-erasure random number generators", Jun.
 23, 2017.</small>
 - <small><sup id=Note41>(41)</sup> An example is the "shrinking generator" technique to combine two RNGs; see J. D. Cook, "Using one RNG to sample another", June 4, 2019, for more.</small>
 - <small><sup id=Note42>(42)</sup> Allowing applications to do so would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future (e.g., to use a cryptographic or otherwise "better" RNG), or to make improvements or bug fixes in methods that use that RNG (such as shuffling and Gaussian number generation).
 (As a notable example, the V8 JavaScript engine recently changed its `Math.random()` implementation to use a variant of `xorshift128+`, which is backward compatible because nothing in JavaScript allows  `Math.random()` to be seeded.)
 Nevertheless, APIs can still allow applications to provide additional input ("entropy") to the RNG in order to increase its randomness rather than to ensure repeatability.</small>